-Level Description Exceeds (2015 PF only) The school meets the performance benchmark; potential exemplar in this area.
-Meets The school generally meets the performance benchmark; few concerns are noted.
+Level Description Meets The school generally meets the performance benchmark; few concerns are noted.
 Approaches The school does not meet the performance benchmark; a number of concerns are noted.
 Fall Far Below The school falls far below the performance benchmark; significant concerns are noted.